nstiff23/389Rfall2019/week/11/writeup/README.md

 Level 4: At first I was very fixated on putting stuff in the URL because of the previous levels.
 It took two hints and far too much time for me to figure out that I can just put `',alert(1),'` in the form input.

 Level 5: I'm sure I learned about `javascript:` protocol and forgot about it long ago.
 I would not have solved this one without the hint.
 I was trying to break out of the href attribute for quite a while.

+Level 6: I hosted a file called `alert_inject.js` in this directory and pointed the game to it using a schemeless URI (//raw.githubusercontent.com/nstiff23/389Rfall2019/master/week/11/writeup/alert_inject.js).
+This gets around the filter that blocks http and https, and looking at the network traffic the site is even requesting the file with the https: protocol, but for some reason it gets back an empty file rather than the script at that location.

 ### Format